Mnuchin, U.S. Congress leaders hold new talks on the next coronavirus assistance bill - Go Tech Daily

 Aside from small business funding, Schumer and House of Representative Speaker Nancy Pelosi are seeking another funding stream of more than $ 250 billion.
 It is dedicated to helping hospitals deal with surgeries in coronavirus-infected patients and state and local government assistance, along with expanded food assistance for the poor.

+Republicans are opposed to this second batch of funding, saying it is still ahead.

-Democrats have called it a “temporary” bill to be approved by Congress before moving on to a potentially broader measure to further help the U.S. economy recover from a massive increase in unemployment and weakening business while Americans have been bracing themselves for control of the virus.
+Democrats called it a “temporary” measure to approve before moving on to a potentially broader measure to further help the economy recover from a massive increase in unemployment and weakening business while Americans stay home and wait for the virus to be transmitted.

-“There is no reason why we won’t reach a bipartisan agreement early next week,” Schumer said of the interim proposal.
+“There’s no reason why we won’t reach a bipartisan agreement early next week,” Schumer said.

-Bipartisan talks came in the wake of President Donald Trump earlier on Friday saying small-business loans should be the only fund addressed in the next bill to move to Congress.

-“It’s only for that reason, with no additions.
-We must have huge Infrastructure Phase Four with Payroll Tax Cuts and more.
-Big Economic Bounceback!”
-Trump said in a post on Twitter.
+Aides to Republican Senate Majority Leader Mitch McConnell had no comment on the possibility of a deal early next week.

+And at a news conference at the coronavirus news conference, Trump did not indicate a willingness to grant democratic demands.

+Asked if he would approve a bill that would include more money for hospitals and state and local governments, Trump said: “I think hospitals need help – I’m OK there.”
+But he said such assistance should be provided to the law further down the road.

-The $ 250 billion in small business loans, which could be a government-funded loan if lenders meet certain terms, would be in addition to the $ 349 billion Congress provides.
+The $ 250 billion in small business loans, which could be a government-funded loan if certain terms are met, would be in addition to the $ 349 billion provided by Congress.

-Also on Friday, House Intelligence Committee Chairman Adam Schiff said he introduced legislation to establish a bipartisan commission to look at the United States’ response to the coronavirus outbreak.
-The commission will be modeled after a creation in 2002 following the September 11, 2001 attacks on the United States.

-Some critics said Trump was slow to react to the coronavirus outbreak, which could delay the widespread availability of tests for viruses and medical devices.
+White House economic advisor Larry Kudlow said 661,000 small business loans totaling $ 168 billion were approved under the program to address the fallout from the pandemic.